 ‘The Deserter’ is one of two songs originally from Wiggy Smith and is more or less the version that Martin Carthy sings.
 The second is ‘I’ll Take My Dog And My Airgun Too’, presumably Smith’s title but not one I’ve encountered before, and as before Jack has assembled verses from here and there to his satisfaction.
 In fact, there are only three songs that he sings as he first heard them; two from the Watersons and one from Frank Hinchcliffe, but I’ll bet he’s added a few tweaks to them.

 I have to be critical of one track.
 Jack sings the standard Anglicised version of ‘The Dalesman’s Litany’ as most singers do which isn’t exactly what Frederic W Moorman wrote.
 Whither “Hunslet, Holbeck, Wibsey Slack” I wonder.
 What he does do well is to use his guitar to express the singer’s anger at the world as he finds it in an instrumental break before the final verse in which contentment is found.
 That is clever and adds his signature to a song that is so well-known.

 I’m not going to leave on a negative note, though.
 ‘Hatton Woods’, ‘Stormy Winds’ and ‘The Banks Of Sweet Dundee’ are enough to make up for any perceived shortcomings in one track and this is set to be one of my albums of the year.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JACK RUTTER – Hills link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the JACK RUTTER – Hills link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]